kbrgl/website/content/posts/walnut.md

     | single_target augassign ~ (yield_expr | star_expressions)
 ```

+The entire Python grammar is available [here](https://docs.python.org/3/reference/grammar.html).
+It’s great inspiration for specifying your own languages.

+There’s plenty of tooling available for code generation too.
 Modern compilers frequently use a toolchain called LLVM behind the scenes.
 For example, `clang`, the default macOS C compiler, uses LLVM.
-What is LLVM for?
+What does LLVM do?
 Well, consider what happens when you want to compile to assembly.
 If your hand-rolled compiler generates x86_64 assembly, then your programs won't run on an ARM machine like an M1 Mac.
 So you'll have to go and manually implement another output format for your compiler.[^2] What LLVM enables you to do is simply write a "front end" that compiles your language down to what it calls an "Intermediate Representation" (IR).
 Then, LLVM takes care of compiling the IR to any number of instruction sets, from ARM and MIPS to x86_64 and WebAssembly.

-People often like to write compilers in functional languages like Haskell and OCaml.
+Most languages that people use, from JavaScript to Python to Ruby, are written in C or C-derivatives like C++.
+However, many people swear by writing their compilers in functional languages like Haskell and OCaml.
 There's loads of recursion when you're working with ASTs, and functional languages make that part significantly easier.
 Plus they're fast, safe, and expressive.
 As a byproduct, Haskell and OCaml also have very mature ecosystems for this kind of thing.

 ---

-This has been a 15 minute intro to parsers and compilers.
-There's a lot of depth (and beauty) to the CS concepts that underpin these, much more than I know of or can reasonably write about.
-If my post piqued your interest, I'd suggest reading [the Dragon book](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811/ref=sr_1_1?crid=93ROSLPAARAM&keywords=Compilers%3A+Principles%2C+Techniques%2C+and+Tools&qid=1654155718&s=books&sprefix=compilers+principles%2C+techniques%2C+and+tools%2Cstripbooks%2C225&sr=1-1), which is one of the classic compiler textbooks.
+If you enjoyed this intro to the Walnut compiler, I'd suggest reading [the Dragon book](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811/ref=sr_1_1?crid=93ROSLPAARAM&keywords=Compilers%3A+Principles%2C+Techniques%2C+and+Tools&qid=1654155718&s=books&sprefix=compilers+principles%2C+techniques%2C+and+tools%2Cstripbooks%2C225&sr=1-1), which is one of the classic compiler textbooks.
 There's also [Writing a C Compiler](https://norasandler.com/2017/11/29/Write-a-Compiler.html) by Nora Sandler, which Hacker News people seem to like.
 Finally, you can access the Walnut source code [on GitHub](https://github.com/kbrgl/walnut).

 [^1]: This was written by Erik Bosman.
 It's not written directly in Brainfuck; Bosman created snippets of commands that accomplished high-level tasks and stitched them together.
 Abstraction abstraction abstraction!
 [^2]: Actually, this isn't strictly true; you could use tools that convert from one instruction set to another.
 But this will probably be more trouble than it's worth.